Jennifer N. Fenwick, former American History teacher, author, In the Eye of the Storm

 Why do I have to learn history?
 What’s it got to do with me?

 As an American History teacher, I was often asked these questions by my students.
 They got bored digging around in the past and more often than not, failed to make the vital connections between history and the present.

 I knew I had to change that or lose them.

 Teaching history in the millennial generation was a challenge to say the least.
 These kids were used to technology and fast-paced entertainment.
-They were used to internet research and answers at their fingertips.
+They were used to answers at their fingertips.

 They lived on social media and unless they had a family member or members serving in the military, their only experience with war and conflict were those presented on their iPad screens or engaged in on their X-Boxes and PlayStations.

 Teaching them to value American History was a challenge.

 This country is the greatest political story ever told.
 We are uniquely blessed and we have taken unique advantage of those blessings.
 And although it’s the greatest political story ever told, our children have not been told that story.– Dr. William Bennett

 Undeterred, rather than beating them over the head with history, I decided to use the tools and technology they understood to my advantage, and to theirs.
 After all, it wasn’t the memorization of names and dates they needed, it was understanding.
 And what better way to help them understand history than by living it?

 From American colonization to the modern age, I set about doing just that.
 And along the way, I realized there were other important skills, like critical thinking, reading comprehension, debate, and writing they would learn along the way.